Voter Education Guide

 Find out what the statewide & legislative candidates have to say directly to voters.
 Download the Voter Education Guide.

 The Voter Education Guide, also known as the "Candidate Statement Pamphlet", provides voters information on the voting process and statements from the candidates running for statewide and legislative office.
 The Commission produces a guide for both the state primary and general elections.
-The guides will begin to be delivered to voters' households on August 1st, 2018.
-Please utilize one of the buttons below to download a version of the 2018 Voter Education Guide (Note: Alternative Formats will soon become available).
+Please utilize one of the buttons below to download a version of the 2022 Voter Education Guide.